woodsj1206/Extract-Video-Frames/README.md

 # Extract-Video-Frames
-ExtractVideoFrames is a Python application that can extract frames from a video file based on its FPS and save them as PNG images.
+ExtractVideoFrames is a Python program that can extract frames from a video file based on its FPS and save them as PNG images.

 ## Features